Blog

 2. Choose a domain name for your project (we went with customer-order-problem-reporter).

 3. Connect your project to Shopify.
 If you’re unsure of the best way to do this, you can read our guide on connecting Gadget and Shopify here (Spoiler: in just 2 minutes you’ll have all the necessary data synced with your Gadget app).
 For this build, we’re going to need read access to the Order and Customer API scopes, and the underlying Order and Customer data models.
+We also need to select the Customer account authentication option in the Customer section so that a merchant's customers can make secure requests to the Gadget backend.

 Step 2: Request protected customer data and install on a store